-You’ll experience a unique and diverse a blend of European and Māori traditions seasoned with influences from Polynesia, Asia and elsewhere.
-You’ll be able to pick from a range of lifestyles and study in well-equipped but manageable campuses.
+You’ll experience a unique and diverse blend of European and Māori traditions mixed with influences from Polynesia, Asia and elsewhere.
+You’ll be able to pick from a range of lifestyles and study in well-equipped but convenient campuses.

 You’ll be able to enjoy the benefits of an internationally recognised and high quality education – and you’ll have the experience of a lifetime.